Sep

 👉 Have questions?
 Email us at info@bacc.nyc

-🚫 No walk-ins | Space is limited
+🚫 No walk-ins | Space is limited / Approval is required.
+Priority will be given to BACC and event-partner members.

-Important.
+❗❗IMPORTANT.
 Dress code and electronic device policy.
 The Club has a strict dress code and electronic device policy.
 We kindly ask all guests to read and follow these rules.

 🏛️ Organized by: